CUCyber/presentations/networking/ettercap.md

 * stateless per the standard

 Note:
-It is the cache that nodes and switches on a network keep
+It is the cache that nodes and switches on a network keep.

 ## What does poisoning it mean?